tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### 1. Instructor Do: Welcome (5 min)

 Kick things off by welcoming students, then briefly introduce the concepts and skills for today's class and Unit 10.
-The focus of this activity will be to introduce students to the world of **time series analysis** and **machine learning**, and how they are used together to create and predict trends in various financial markets (i.e., stocks and real estate).
+The focus of this activity will be to introduce students to the world of time series analysis and machine learning, and how they are used together to create and predict trends in various financial markets (i.e., stocks and real estate).

 - - -